Helen Lowry Hall

 Set in extensive gardens in the suburb of Karori, Helen Lowry Hall has a community feeling as well as a dedicated house for mountain bikers.

-In the suburb of Karori, Helen Lowry Hall is made up of dormitories and houses set in extensive gardens surrounded by trees.
+In the suburb of Karori, Helen Lowry Hall is made up of blocks and houses set in extensive gardens surrounded by trees.
 A free shuttle service runs every 30 minutes throughout the day during academic weeks between the hall and Kelburn campus, 4km away.

 Enjoy a real community feeling—residents are encouraged to live sustainably and to volunteer around the hall and within the local community.
 You could even take the hall dogs for a walk.